kylejtobin/sda-rules-mdc/README.md

 **BANNED CONSTRUCTS (ZERO TOLERANCE):**
 - `if/elif/else` statements → Use discriminated unions with StrEnum
-- `isinstance()` checks → Use discriminated union with literal discriminator
+- `isinstance()` checks → Use discriminated union with type-based dispatch
 - `match/case` statements → Use discriminated union enum handlers
 - `try/except` → Use Result types with discriminated unions